JonasLong/Android-Apps/README.md

-# appDevelopment
+# App Development
-Apps I developed using MIT App Inventor in 2018
+Apps I developed for fun using MIT App Inventor in 2018

 I cannot guarantee that all of these apps will continue to work, as I am not actively maintaining them